-

 1. Battery Capacity and Performance

-The LG New Chocolate BL40 was equipped with a 1000 mAh Li-Ion battery, which was relatively small by today’s standards but was typical for smartphones of its time.
-The battery was non-removable, which was a design choice that some users might have found inconvenient, especially if they were used to carrying spare batteries for longer use.
+LG New Chocolate BL40 was equipped with a 1000 mAh, Li-Ion battery: relatively small by today’s standards but fairly common among phones of that era.
+This battery was non-removable, though a choice that some users might have found an inconvenience, causing them to be accustomed to carrying spare batteries for extended use.

-In terms of battery life, the BL40 was capable of providing a full day of use on a single charge, assuming moderate usage.
-This included a mix of activities such as making calls, sending texts, browsing the web, and using apps.
-However, heavier usage, such as watching videos or playing games, could drain the battery more quickly, necessitating a mid-day recharge.
+In terms of battery life, the BL40 was capable of providing a full day’s worth of use on a single charge, assuming moderate usage.
+This included a little bit of everything such as calling, texting, browsing the web, and using a few apps.
+If entertainment took precedence, with video watching or gaming as activities, then the phone battery would tend to give up faster and would then require to be charged at noon.

 2. Charging

-Charging the LG New Chocolate BL40 was done via the micro-USB port, and the phone came with a standard charger in the box.
-Charging times were typical for the era, with the phone taking a couple of hours to reach a full charge from empty.
-The absence of fast charging technology meant that users had to be patient when recharging the device, especially if the battery was fully depleted.
+Charging the LG New Chocolate BL40 was accomplished via the micro-USB port; also, the phone came with a standard charger in the box.
+Charging times were standard for the era, as the phone would take a couple of hours for a full charge from dead.
+Fast charging tech, however, was nowhere to be found; so you had to be patient whenever you would have wanted to recharge it, especially if it was fully drained.

 Multimedia and Entertainment